ajibs/todo-list/README.md

 * User Story: I can add a new task

-* User Story: I can delete a dask
+* User Story: I can delete a task

 ## Result

-You can view the live version of the app on:
+You can view the live version of the app on: https://ajibs.github.io/todo-list/